Bounce Back… When Things Go Wrong

 Don’t Just Do It

 I know that most people are reasonably intelligent, right?
 But I also know that it would be pretty stupid for someone to jump into an airplane and try to fly it without proper instruction, right?
-Maybe they all these people need an example of what to do.
+Maybe all these people need an example of what to do.
 Thinking you MIGHT be able to do something versus KNOWING how or getting the correct instruction can be the difference between yet, another failure and a HUGE SUCCESS.

 Exercise has Changed